raramer/Undefinable/README.md

 # Undefinable
 Represent a value as *undefined* instead of reserving a specific *assigned* value as "this is undefined".

-We use the term "undefinable" because the value *might* be defined, similar to how a Nullable&lt;T&gt; might have a non-null value.
-But unlike nullable, T is not restricted to "non-nullable value types".

-Why not just use null?
-In many cases, null is a valid assignable value.

 ## Where do I get it

 Undefinable can be installed using the Nuget package manager